LordVGames/ConfigurableProgMsgs/README.md

 # ConfigurableProgressionMessages

-Adds 6 chat messages that you can configure the contents of, along with when they appear in your runs.
+Adds some chat messages that you can configure the contents of, along with when they appear in your runs.
 I made this mod to make it easy for people to make certain points in a run's progression feel a bit more special using a special chat message that gets sent automatically.

 By default, a message when you start your first loop is sent.